 Speaking of Pie, I always find it interesting when a trope is turned on its head and The Good Lord Bird definitely did that with the “hooker with a heart of gold” cliché.
 When Pie discovers Onion’s secret and agrees to help him in exchange for him teaching her to read it seems like there would be two possible outcomes: either she would die tragically or she would wind up joining the Brown boys.
 For a bit she seems kind and open-hearted, and she is definitely popular and well liked by some people.
 It just turns out that is because in order to survive she has given herself entirely over to baser instincts.

 From the beginning she tries to keep Onion away from Bob and the other slaves who are penned up outside.
 Her life is “better” even in the horrible world and with the horrible desires of white men taken out on her because at least she gets to think she has some control over it.
 And that desire to keep her own control overwhelms whatever “heart of gold” qualities she may have once had.
-Instead it turns out that she is driven by actual gold, and in a dramatic flair when the Brown boys are raiding the town at the end of the episode instead of escaping to freedom with Onion she goes back for her money and ends up engulfed in a fiery inferno of her own making.
+Instead it turns out that she is driven by actual gold, and in a dramatic flair when the Brown boys are raiding the town at the end of The Good Lord Bird Episode 2 instead of escaping to freedom with Onion she goes back for her money and ends up engulfed in a fiery inferno of her own making.

 Natasha Marc plays Pie with a great sense of fun and enthusiasm throughout.
 The viewer can understand why Onion was so immediately infatuated with her and why she is so popular with the Judge and all the important men of the town.
 But Marc’s portrayal is never sunny, the darkness that shows itself when Pie turns in Sibonia and the conspirators is there in every scene too.
 Pie is determined to push through the life that she has been given, but she has no empathy left, and that lack of empathy and respect for the other people of color she meets colors the character in many ways.
 It turns out that she wasn’t who Onion wanted her to be, but she was who she thought she had to be.